MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/Authentication-Policies-and-Authentication-Policy-Silos.md

 -   The Kerberos protocol will not use the weaker DES or RC4 encryption types in the preauthentication process.
 This means that the domain must be configured to support at least the AES encryption type.

--   The user’s account cannot be delegated with Kerberos constrained or unconstrained delegation.
+-   The user???s account cannot be delegated with Kerberos constrained or unconstrained delegation.
 This means that former connections to other systems may fail if the user is a member of the Protected Users security group.

 -   The default Kerberos TGTs lifetime setting of four hours is configurable by using authentication policies and silos, which can be accessed through the Active Directory Administrative Center.
 This means that when four hours has passed, the user must authenticate again.